solana-foundation/developer-content/content/guides/getstarted/setup-local-development.md

 anchor --version
 ```

-If you do not see an output or receive an error, you may need to restart your
+> If you do not see an output or receive an error, you may need to restart your
-terminal.
+> terminal.
+If you are still running into errors, for example `Box<> error`from
+> the `times` package you can also install the latest version directly without
+> locking in the dependencies:
+>
+> ```shell
+> cargo install --git https://github.com/coral-xyz/anchor --tag v0.30.1 anchor-cli --force
+> ```

 ## 5. Setup a localhost blockchain cluster